fridays/next-routes/README.md

 Easy to use universal named routes for [next.js](https://github.com/zeit/next.js)

 - Express-style route and parameters matching
-- Request handler middleware for express.js
+- Request handler middleware for express & co
 - `Link` and `Router` that generate URLs by route name

 ## How to use